cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Sometimes it is beneficial to carry an embedded CBOR data item that is not meant to be decoded immediately at the time the enclosing data item is being decoded.
-Tag number 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.
+Tag number 24 (CBOR data item) can be used to tag the embedded byte string as a single data item encoded in CBOR format.
 Contained items that aren't byte strings are invalid.
-A contained byte string is valid if it encodes a well-formed CBOR item; validity checking of the decoded CBOR item is not required for tag validity (but could be offered by a generic decoder as a special option).
+A contained byte string is valid if it encodes a well-formed CBOR data item; validity checking of the decoded CBOR item is not required for tag validity (but could be offered by a generic decoder as a special option).